Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 ## Playing a Game

 Launching a game on GameVault is simple.
-Once your game is installed and ready to go, it will appear in the "Installed Games" tab.
+Once your game is installed and ready to go, it will appear in the "Installed Games" section.
 If GameVault didn't correctly predict the correct executable to launch automatically, you can change it in the game's settings and click the `Play` button to start the game.

 ## Tracking Your Game Progress